Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

 Find AP’s full coverage of the Whitmer kidnap plot trial at: https://apnews.com/hub/whitmer-kidnap-plot-trial

 White reported from Detroit.
-Associated Press reporters Sara Burnett in Chicago and Dave Eggert in Grand Rapids contributed to this report.
+Associated Press reporters Sara Burnett in Chicago; David Eggert in Grand Rapids, Michigan; and Mike Householder in Detroit contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.